Rguio007/Rguio007/README.md

 ## Other Common Github Profile Sections

-👯‍♀️ I'm looking to work in the tech industrie and face new challenges.
+👯‍♀️ I'm looking to face new challenges.

-🤔 I'm looking for help to gain seniority.

 💬 Ask me about crypto, tech, F1 or finances!